RenoCardano/Staking4Research/index.md

 ### ABOUT ME
 I am a software developer based in the France.
 I am a former researcher in biology more particularly in the field of biochemitry and age-related diseases.
-That is why I was to take this opportunity to keep supporting scientific effort.

 ### STAKE POOL INFORMATION